 “Gestural, painterly, dauntless and vivid are just a few words to describe the dynamic paintings by artist Ritchard Rodriguez.
 His liberate narrative speaks of the untamed.
 With controlled abandon Rodriguez creates work with temperamental movement and a balanced atmosphere.
 There is much to be admired in these evocative pieces.” – E.E.
 Jacks, curator.

 Rodriguez has exhibited throughout Europe and the United States; art fairs in Europe, NY, Pittsburg & Miami; auction houses in L’Isle-Adam and Monaco, the latter curated by Princess Stephanie herself for her “La Maison de Vie FAM” on International AIDS Day; his art collected within four continents.
 In 2019 he permanently relocated to Miami, Florida.

-“When I entered NY’s High School of Art & Design I aspired at being a comic-book artist upon graduation.
-By the time of my final term there, I bought a box of oil paints that changed my life for good.
-Today, I warm up towards the spiritual within my work, maintaining that it’s always about Hope and Magic – Dum Spiro Spero.
-I see my paintings as living creatures with shapes, problems and solutions that I address within a candid dialogue, stemming from pure spontaneity*, entering a space of concentration, rhythm, physical gesturing, and an understanding of where a work wants to go.”
+“When admitted to the High School of Art & Design, NY’s most prestigious for all talented students, I aspired at being a fine comic-book penciler upon graduation during the renaissance within that industry.
+By the time of my final term there (1974), I bought a box of oil paints and graduated a painter – surrealism, Dutch Old Masters, eventually leading to abstractions.
+Today I see my paintings as living creatures with shapes, problems and solutions that I address within a candid dialogue, stemming from pure spontaneity*, entering a space of concentration, rhythm, physical gesturing, and an understanding of where a work wants to go.”